CruGlobal/mpdx-react/README.md

 });
 ```

-**Important note**: the structure of the `mocks` object must _exactly_ match the structure of the query in the GraphQL file.
+**Important note**: the structure of the `mocks` object must _exactly_ match the structure of the query operation definition in the GraphQL file.
 If you miss a level of nesting or misspell a field, those mocks won't be used.

-Another common pattern in tests is checking that a GraphQL query or mutation is called with the expected inputs.
-To do this, we use the `onCall` prop. `GqlMockedProvider` calls it every time it receives a GraphQL query or mutation and we can pass it a Jest mocked function to check these calls.
+Another common pattern in tests is checking that a GraphQL operation is called with the expected inputs.
+To do this, we use the `onCall` prop. `GqlMockedProvider` calls it every time a component loads a query or executes a mutation.
+We can pass it a Jest mocked function to `onCall` to check these calls.

 ```gql
 query ContactDetails($accountListId: ID!, $contactId: ID!) {